UBCO-Aerospace-Club/self-landing-rocket-logic/README.md

 # self-landing-rocket-logic
 Code for the self landing rocket in the UBCO Aerospace Club.

-[Andre's repo](https://github.com/AndreCox/self-landing-rocket-logic) is usually more up to data
+[Andre's repo](https://github.com/AndreCox/self-landing-rocket-logic) is usually more up to date

 ## Hardware
 **Processor** - Atmel 328P @ 16MHz